gabrielbadarau/fitbit-tennis-tracker/README.md

 # Fitbit Tennis Tracker App
 Fitbit App created for Versa 2 Watch to keep track of score while playing tennis.

-Published, but as of 2024, fibit closed the gallery for third party apps.
+Published, but as of 2024, fitbit closed the gallery for third party apps.
 ![image](https://github.com/user-attachments/assets/55ae024b-d616-4373-9d77-8f5b366a236b)